kubernetes/minikube/enhancements/template.md

 Please review this proposal with the following priorities:

-*   Does this fit with minikube's principles?
+*   Does this fit with minikube's [principles](https://minikube.sigs.k8s.io/docs/concepts/principles/)?
 *   Are there other approaches to consider?
 *   Could the implementation be made simpler?
+*   Are there usability, reliability, or technical debt concerns?

 Please leave the above text in your proposal as instructions to the reader.